2015 Nomination Guidelines and Information

 3. Competition is limited to books published in the English language.

-4. Subject matter must be United States labor history defined broadly enough to include histories of workers (organized and unorganized) as well as histories of their institutions, and their workplaces, as well as the broader historical trends that have shaped working-class life, including but not limited to immigration, slavery, community, the state, race, gender, and ethnicity.
+4. Subject matter must be United States labor history defined broadly enough to include histories of workers (free and unfree, organized and unorganized) as well as histories of their institutions, and their workplaces, as well as the broader historical trends that have shaped working-class life, including but not limited to immigration, slavery, community, the state, race, gender, and ethnicity.

 5. Books for the competition may be submitted by either the author or the publisher.
 One copy of each nominated book should be submitted to every member of the Award Committee.